 When a user enters a query in a search interface, RGA’s semantic search component uses the document-level embeddings to find the items in the index that are the most contextually relevant to the user query.
 For more information, see Document-level content retrieval.

 The RGA model uses a pre-trained sentence-transformer language model to create passage-level embeddings for the items in the index.
-The items are the same that were used for document-level embeddings.
+The items (documents) are the same that were used for document-level embeddings.
 Passage-level embeddings are updated based on the RGA model’s build schedule.

 For a given indexed item, the body text is broken into passages based on concepts.
 The transformer language model then encodes the passage text as mathematical representations on a vector space.